 The World’s Smallest Online Bookstore team has just come out of their Sprint Review.
 For those who’re keeping score, the team committed to a Sprint Goal: Have basic reader review system in place so book buyers can see a variety of opinions about a book.
 Their plan included completing seven Product Backlog Items and fixing two bugs as part of that Goal.
 By Sprint Review time they’d completed five of the seven.
 They walked into the Sprint Review with heads held high and, with the pummelling they took over not mitigating for fraud reviews, they left with their heads down.
-ScrumMaster Steve suggests they all go to lunch and reconvene for the Sprint Retrospective in an hour and half.
+ScrumMaster Steve suggests they all go to lunch and reconvene for the Sprint Retrospective in an hour and a half.

 Steve knows they need a great Retrospective to turn this experience around.
 He has heard from others that you should mix up your retrospective style every few Sprints to avoid boredom and complacency.
 However, this time around he just wants to stick with a retrospective that he knows well.
 His agenda: